freerange/site/soups/blog/automating-some-of-the-freeagent-transaction-explanation-process.snip.markdown

 We have a weekly [Harmonia][] task to import our bank statements and explain them in [FreeAgent][].
 Explaining a transaction in FreeAgent involves, among other things, choosing a category, setting the amount of VAT, describing the transaction and potentially uploading an attachment.

 Trying to remember how to explain recurring payments (e.g. for our monthly GitHub subscription) is error prone and takes longer than necessary.
 While explaining the transactions yesterday, I decided to do something about it.
-To that end, I’ve created a bookmarklet that automates some of the explanation process for me.
+To that end, I've created a bookmarklet that automates some of the explanation process for me.
 You can see it in action in the short video below (there's a [better quality video too](https://docs.google.com/a/gofreerange.com/file/d/0Byppog2awIncRjVnd2M4THlzMVU)).

 <iframe src="https://docs.google.com/a/gofreerange.com/file/d/0Byppog2awIncRjVnd2M4THlzMVU/preview" width="640" height="385"></iframe>